cpske/ISP/git/branch-and-merge.md

 * Rename a branch: `git branch -m old_name new_name`  (or use `--move`)
 * Delete a branch: `git branch -d branch_name  (or use `--delete`)
 * Force delete a branch with unmerged commits: `git branch -d --force branch-name` (`-D` is same as `-d --force`)

-## Why & How to Use Branches in Your Project?

-A branch lets you create a separate variation of a repository that can be modified without affecting other branches.
-Common uses are:

-1. Use a branch to **work on a new feature**, so new work doesn't mess up the tested and runnable "master" branch code.
-Errors on the branch won't affect other branches.
-2. Enable several people to work on different features at the same time, without conflicts.
-3. Use a branch to **fix bugs**.
-Once the fix is tested and verified it can be "merged" into production code.
-4. You can release code (from master) while work is going on (in branches).

 ## Resources to Learn More